Billy Joel cancels his memoir due in June

 HarperCollins confirmed that the deal with Joel, 61, had been canceled.
 Spokeswoman Tina Andreadis said he had turned in a finished manuscript but that no copies had been printed.
 The publisher had planned a first printing of 250,000 copies.

-It is widely believed that Joel received a seven-figure advance for the book.
+It is widely believed that Joel received an advance in the seven figures for the book.

 Joel isn't the first musician to cancel a book.
 Mick Jagger backed out of a deal in the early 1980s, saying he couldn't remember anything of interest.
 Sean "P. Diddy" Combs never turned in a memoir that he was supposed to write for Random House Inc. and ended up being sued in 2005 for money the publisher claimed he owed.